Pining for Ipoh curry mee? The best curry mee in Ipoh is a lie! Because there are actually so many all over Ipoh!

 - Lim Ji Nyonya Laksa

-9 Best Curry Mee In Ipoh 2023
+9 Best Places For Curry Mee In Ipoh

 1. Yat Yat Seng Restaurant

-Ipoh dry curry mee for breakfast?
+Dry curry mee for breakfast?
 Yat Yat Seng Restaurant serves a tasty bowl/plate of thick curry mee with just enough spice and taste!

 The topping for this delicious bowl is slices of chicken, prawns and roast pork.
+We like that the pork is very crispy!

 There is kai se hor fun here too.
 And it’s not bad.
-Very standard for Ipoh although this rendition features a lot of deep fried onions for garnish.
+Very standard for Ipoh although this rendition features a lot of deep-fried onions for garnish.

 - Address: 83, Jln Dato Lau Pak Khuan, Taman Canning, 31400 Ipoh, Perak

-- Opening Hours: Daily, 7:45am–2:30pm (Closed on Monday)
+- Opening Hours: Daily, 7:45am–2:30pm (Closed on Sundays)

 3. Chuan Fatt Curry Mee Shop

-Notable for the amiable boss plus use of soy sauce in their famous and creamy rendition of Ipoh curry mee:
+Notable for the amiable boss plus use of soy sauce in their famous and creamy rendition of curry mee:

 Chuan Fatt Curry Mee Shop offers great coffee, honest service, and fried chicken too!
 The fried chicken and other topping options are what makes this a satisfying meal at this local breakfast and lunch haunt.